b1n01/typesource/README.md

 - When a type spacebar the page scrolls down because the editor is on readOnly mode and the editor is not "focusable"
 - Do we need to skip comments?
 - How to automaticly scroll the eidtor if the content the user is typing is after the middle of the edit viewport
+- Figure out which monaco features we need to make di build file smaller